Damage following a fire

 • What is the process for fire debris clean up?

-Fire debris clean up includes removing burnt materials, vacuuming soot, scrubbing and specialist cleaning of surfaces, deodorising, and properly disposing of contaminated waste.
+Fire debris clean up includes removing burnt materials, vacuuming soot, scrubbing and specialist cleaning of surfaces, deodorising, and properly disposing of contaminated waste by a licence waste carrier.

 • How do you clean a kitchen after a fire?

-Begin by removing all burnt items and cleaning soot from surfaces.
-Clean ventilation systems and filters thoroughly, and ensure compliance with TR19 standards, if applicable, in commercial settings.
+The process begins by removing all burnt items and cleaning soot from surfaces.
+It is critical to professionally clean ventilation systems and filters thoroughly, and ensure compliance with TR19 standards.

 • Can I clean fire damage myself?

-Small superficial cleaning may be possible, but deep fire damage clean up should be left to professionals due to safety risks and the need for specialist equipment.
+Small superficial cleaning may be possible, but deep fire damage clean up should be left to professionals due to safety risks and the need for specialist training, PPE and advanced cleaning equipment.

 • How much does it cost to clean up fire damage?

 The cost depends on the severity, property size and time required.
 Rentokil Specialist Hygiene offers tailored quotes following a free site survey.
-Insurance may cover some or all of the costs.
+Your business insurance may cover some or all of the costs.

 • Who is responsible for fire damage?